g-dolphin/WorldCarbonPricingDatabase/_dataset/data/README.md

 # Carbon pricing mechanisms dataset

-The .csv files in the above folders contain the carbon pricing schemes' institutional variables for [xx] national and [xx] sub-national jurisdictions.
+The .csv files in the above folders contain the carbon pricing schemes' institutional variables for 198 national and 94 sub-national jurisdictions.
 For each jurisdiction and each year between 1989 and 2020, these variables are recorded at the sector or sector-fuel level.

 The first five columns of each dataframe (.csv file) record the `keys` of each entry.
 The corresponding column titles are: jurisdiction, year, ipcc_code, iea_code, Product.